severalnines/docs/user-guide/mysql/backup.rst

 	- Specify the compression level for the backup.
 This is according to :term:`gzip` compression level.
 1 is the fastest compression (least compression) and 9 indicates the slowest compression (best compression).

 * **PITR Compatible**
 	- Exclusive for mysqldump and if binary log is enabled.
 A mysqldump PITR-compatible backup contains one single dump file, with GTID info, binlog file and position.
 Thus, only the database node that produces binary log will have the "PITR Compatible" option available.
+See `Point-in-Time Recovery`_.

 * **Upload Backup to cloud**
 	- Automatically upload the finished backup to AWS S3 or Google Cloud Storage.
 This backup can then be downloaded and restored from the cloud.
 You have to configure `Cloud Credentials <../index.html#cloud-providers>`_ beforehand.